Retail Customer Service

 Retail Customer Service Measurement & Success

-Most employees do not want either customer service training or change, and will drag their feet if you don’t actively manage the training.
+Most employees do not want either customer service training or change and will drag their feet if you don’t actively manage the training.
 All you need is for that first associate to get it and deliver the service you and your team envisioned.

 Measure your data daily to discover the effects of your employees’ customer service efforts.
 You’re looking for success stories to share.
 That goes for your call centers and even your warehouse.
 If you think ahead like a marketer, you’ll concentrate on how you would know something was a success from the outset.

-Your goal with the metrics usually is to see broader trends, so that you see the average units rise, more five star ratings on Facebook, higher mystery shop scores, and higher sales.
+Your goal with the metrics usually is to see broader trends so that you see the average units rise, more five-star ratings on Facebook, higher mystery shop scores, and higher sales.

-But at first, you’ll need to find isolated incidents where customers have independently told you they received an exceptional customer experience.
+But first, you’ll need to find isolated incidents where customers have independently told you they received an exceptional customer experience.

 Improving Your Retail Customer Service